utkar-sshTiwari/.config/README.md

 # .config

 >[!WARNING]
-> The config may not be the most optimal
+> The config may not be the most optimal in some cases

 > [!NOTE]
 > These configs are tailored for my machine, might need some tweaking for yours (Feel free to use them)